stackerdude/watch_edition/Tutorial:-Your-first-commit.md

 ## Before you push

-1. Check the CI build (see below), do not pull unless it's is green!
+1. Check the CI build (see below), do not pull unless it's green!
 2. Run ```git pull --rebase```
 3. Fix any merge conflicts
 4. Run